 Many behaviour theories were applied in health behaviour change.
 A theory suggested for intervention approach was Social Cognitive Theory (Elder et al., 1999).
 This theory proposed the dynamic interaction of a triad, consisting of a person, his behaviour and his environment (Bandura, 1986).
 Corresponding to the theory, this investigation described the perception, thought or attitude of consumers as the personal factor of a person, reading or not reading a medicine leaflet as the behaviour of a person, and a medicine leaflet and its character as the environmental factor of a person.
 Several studies reported the association of personal factors and environmental factors with individual's health behaviour (Cusatis and Shannon, 1996; Kyngas, 2000 a; Kyngas, 2000 b; Lau et al., 2000; Smith et al., 2000; Kyngas, 2001).
 These studies did not describe whether the personal factor or the environmental factor was stronger.
-However, a study indicated that the environmental factor had a stronger effect on a reading behaviour than the personal factor (Burapadaja, 2003 a).
-Accordingly, this study hypothesized that the personal factor and environmental factor would be the factors associated with the reading behaviour of consumers, and the environmental factor would have greater frequency than the personal factor.
+However, a study indicated that the environmental factor had a stronger effect on a reading behaviour than the personal factor and environmental factor success, and the environmental factor would be the factors associated with the reading behaviour of consumers, and the environmental factor would have greater frequency than the personal factor.